We are commonly told to avoid sunlight, that too much is not good for us, but is this advice overblown?

 Lazing away in the sun hoping for great eyesight is a bad idea.
 Skin cancer is a real and growing risk throughout the World.
-Research shows that fifteen minutes of sun exposure per day are enough to normalise Vitamin D levels, and let the body absorb UVB rays without them being harmful.
+Research shows that fifteen minutes of sun exposure per day is enough to normalise Vitamin D levels and let the body absorb UVB rays without them being harmful.

 If more time is spent outdoors, always wear sun protection on your most exposed areas.

 There are a number of sensible and healthy ways to see the benefit of sunlight.
 Here are just a few:

 Going without sunglasses is not needed when trying to boost your Vitamin D levels.
 Skin absorbs the sun’s rays without any need to expose your eyes directly.

 Sunglasses play an important role in protecting your eyes, particularly on hot summer days!

 If you would like to find out more about any of the vision correction treatments on offer at Advanced Vision Care and what they can do for your eyesight, then why not call AVC TODAY on 0800 652 4878 and request your free information pack or book your consultation to find out how we can help you.